-Irrevocable Trusts – Not as Frightening as You Might Think!: Part 2
+Irrevocable Trusts – Not as Frightening as You Might Think in the Life Trust Debate!: Part 2

 If the children experience financial difficulty during the life of the parents, creditors may be able to put a lien on the residence.
 They could not force a foreclose on the lien while the parents were alive, but the existence of the lien would still cause problems for the children when the property transfers following the death of both parents.
 If a child gets divorced, the house in a life estate is considered a marital asset and the ex-spouse could get half.